jjvanzon/Circular-Language-Spec/1. Spec/20. Pointers/Pointers.md

 ##### Pointer-to-Pointer Situations

-In a standard situation the __Use As Class, Class Set__, __Reference-Class Get__ and __ObjectClass Get__ commands are about making an object function as another object’s class.
+In a standard situation the __Use As Class, Class Set__, __Reference-Class Get__ and __Object-Class Get__ commands are about making an object function as another object’s class.
 However, you can also make something’s class be yet again another reference.
 That means that another parent object determines the eventual class.

 (However, this might create difficulty for the system to maintain a constant class.
 You might want another parent to determine the initial class, but the class of an object should not change during its lifetime.)